 There is limited Irish case law relating to the recognition and enforcement of foreign judgments.
 The High Court decision of Judge McDermott in Albaniabeg Ambient Sh.p.k. v.
 Enel SpA and Enelpower SpA [2016] IEHC 139 is a leading authority in relation to the circumstances in which the Irish Court can exercise its jurisdiction to recognise and enforce (non-EU or non-EFTA) judgments.
 This case confirmed that for the Irish courts to exercise jurisdiction over proceedings which seek recognition and enforcement of a foreign judgment, there must be a "solid practical benefit" to be obtained from the making of an order to that effect (analogous to existing Irish law relating to the enforcement of foreign arbitral awards).
 In order to demonstrate such benefit, a plaintiff/applicant will need to establish that the judgment debtor has, or is likely to have, assets within the jurisdiction against which to enforce the foreign judgment.
 Accordingly, the decision confirms the existence of a jurisdictional hurdle that a party seeking to recognise and enforce a foreign judgment may be faced with even prior to being allowed to raise any defence of a substantive nature.
-The decision in Enel has been appealed and the decision of the Court of Appeal is awaited.
+The High Court decision in Enel was recently upheld by the Irish Court of Appeal (Albaniabeg Ambient Sh.p.k. v.
+Enel SpA and Enelpower SpA [2018] IECA 46).